FuelLabs/sway/docs/book/src/testing/unit-testing.md

 }
 ```

+> **Note:** When running `forc test`, your contract will be built twice: first *without* unit tests in order to determine the contract's ID, then a second time *with* unit tests with the `CONTRACT_ID` provided to their namespace.
+This `CONTRACT_ID` can be used with the `abi` cast to enable contract calls within unit tests.

 Contracts can call other contract's functions if they are declared unedr [`contract-dependencies`](../forc/manifest_reference.md#the-contract-dependencies-section) table.
 An example for such calls can be seen below:

 ```sway